vishwapardeshi/ISLR/README.md

 # Machine Learning Projects

 My tryst with Machine Learning began with a love for Statistics from high school.
-During my Computer Engineering undergraduate program, I became comfortable with Machine Learning and those mini-projects are contained in this repository.
+During my Computer Engineering undergraduate program, I became comfortable with Machine Learning and since then I have worked on several mini-projects which are contained in this repository.

 **This repository contains X mini projects in Python & R.**